flatpak/flatpak.github.io/source/apps.html.haml.markdown

   <span class="unselectable">$ </span>flatpak remote-ls gnome-nightly-apps --app
   </pre>

-  These applications require the nightly version of the org.gnome.Platform runtime: see the [runtimes page](runtimes.html) for details on how to install this.
+  These applications require the nightly version of the org.gnome.Platform runtime.
+See the [runtimes page](runtimes.html) for details on how to install this.

   All the apps in the repository use the version name of "master".
 For example, to install gedit run:

   <pre>
   <span class="unselectable">$ </span>flatpak install gnome-nightly-apps org.gnome.gedit master